 - The All-Seeing A.I.: If you're in their field of view, certain enemies clearly see through an initial disguise, and these tend to cluster around routes you normally need to go through.
 The only way to minimize the number of suspicious individuals is to find an officer's uniform, which is only seen through by a small number of individuals.
 This is corrected in Moment of Truth, where enemies get suspicious but are not hyperactive about it.

 - Dressing as the Enemy: The main form of stealth used in the game, although enemies tend to see right through initial disguises.
 Moment of Truth corrects the hyperactive guards, provides different disguise classes (where civilian clothes can be less suspicious in some cases compared to officer's clothes) and also adds a difficulty setting that makes it impossible to take clothes from fallen enemies.
+In other difficulties, shooting or stabbing somebody usually makes it impossible to take their clothes.

 - It's Probably Nothing: While minor noises can be dismissed if the guard sees nothing happened, anything significant (such as hearing gunfire or seeing a dead body) causes forces the guard to become alert, and remain like that for the rest of the mission.